 This part forces you to think differently to how you may have for A-level and GCSE.
 A-level examinations tend to be much more academic than the problems presented to you in this test.

-As we mentioned earlier, Section 1 is split into Section 1A (Problem Solving) and Section 1B (Advanced Maths).
+As we mentioned earlier, Section 1 is split into Section 1A (Mathematics) and Section 1B (Advanced Maths).
 We’ll cover Section 1A first.

-Data Analysis questions in the ECAA have many variations and can be extremely difficult (spotting a pattern here?).
-Again, they are likely to be different to what you have encountered at A-level.
+Maths questions in the ECAA have many variations and can be quite difficult (spotting a pattern here?), even though the content isn’t hugely advanced.
+This is because they are likely to be different to what you have encountered at A-level.
 We recommend applicants get to grips with these simply by doing a lot of practice papers on this area.

 A few key tips you should consider when doing data analysis are:

 If you read the options first, you always know the ballpark or depth of working required to get the answer.
 It’ll also signpost the key information to look out for in a problem before you read it.

 - Working with numbers.

 This may seem like basic maths but it’s a vital time-saving strategy you can employ to perform better in this section.
 For example, percentages come up frequently.
 You should become accustomed to working out increase or decreases in more complex percentages such as 22.5%.
 A good way to do this is to break them down into manageable figures i.e. 20% and 2.5%.